Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Relevant Research Challenges

 \subsection{Real-Life Experimentations}

 To date, RIS-aided systems have been mainly evaluated using numerical simulations, where researchers develop theoretical frameworks for assessment of their proposed algorithms.
-It is particularly prevalent to compare the performance of RIS-added systems with optimized phase shifts to the scenarios of "without RIS" and "with random RIS phase shifts".
-It is of no surprise that the proposed frameworks always outperform the aforementioned benchmarks.
 The performance of RIS-enhanced systems in reality, however, might be ways different from what researchers observe in their MATLAB simulations.
 Therefore, it is safe to say that the numerical results provided in extensive research works on RIS cannot be trusted unless they are verified through real-life experiments.
-Having said that, it is worth to note that carrying out testbed experiments of RIS-enhanced systems is far from straightforward, especially when it comes to non-terrestrial networks.
+Nevertheless, carrying out testbed experiments of RIS-enhanced systems is far from straightforward, especially when it comes to non-terrestrial networks.